hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/sawtooth-sdk-java.md

             </td>
             <td>
-                Required as a part of the Hyperledger common repo structure
+                This change updates the protobuf version to the latest as of the time of this commit.

-Signed-off-by: Andrea Gunderson <agunde@bitwise.io>
+This replaces PR's #44 and #45
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2022-01-28 18:15:56 +0000 UTC
+        Created At 2022-07-19 15:43:02 +0000 UTC
     </div>
 </div>